-If you extend your campaign you must file two financial statements:
+If a third party advertiser extends their advertising campaign they must file two financial statements:

-- a financial statement reflecting your campaign until January 3, 2023 (due March 31, 2023) - a supplementary financial statement that includes the information from your initial statement and adds financial information from your extended campaign
+- a financial statement reflecting the advertising campaign until January 3, 2023 (due March 31, 2023) - a supplementary financial statement that includes the information from the primary statement and adds financial information from the extended advertising campaign.

 The supplementary financial statement must be filed with the clerk by 2 p.m. on Friday, September 29, 2023.
+There is also a 30-day grace period for this deadline in which the statement can be filed late provided the \$500 fee is paid.